yjg30737/pyqt-custom-titlebar-window/README.md

 * Set the window title by itself if you set your inner widget's title with `setWindowTitle`.
 It also catches the `windowTitleChanged` signal of your inner widget.
 * Support close event(QCloseEvent) of inner widget.
 * Support full screen feature.
 When full screen feature turns on, top title bar will disappear.
 Reappear when it turns off.
+* Set minimum size based on inner widget's size by default.
 * `CustomTitlebarWindow(CustomizedWidgetByUser())` - Constructor.
 * `setTopTitleBar(self, title: str = '', icon_filename: str = '', font: QFont = QFont('Arial', 14), align=Qt.AlignCenter, bottom_separator=False)` to set title bar on the top of the window.
 * `setButtons(btnWidget=None, align=Qt.AlignRight)` to add buttons(e.g. min/max/close) on the top right/left corner of title/menu bar.
 If `btnWidget` is set to None, buttons' style are automatically set to your platform/OS friendly style.
 Basically you can give `btnWidget` to your customized buttons(<a href= "https://github.com/yjg30737/pyqt-titlebar-buttons-widget.git">pyqt-titlebar-buttons-widget</a>).
 I will explain it better.
 Sorry for weak explanation.